About ❤️

 ”A breath of fresh air.”

 There’s currently not a whole lot of music on this website unless you’re like me and hear it all the time.
 A bipolar brain is a busy place.
-There’s music in the air between my ears. 😜
+There’s music in the AIR between my ears. 😜

-The way I see things, we’re all God’s children.
 Patience is probably God’s simplest attribute.
 I think lovingly personable is His most prominent.
 How do you, or would you, feel about your own children? 🥰

-This web publishing effort replaced all my career design jobs with a spiritual twist.
+This web publishing effort tapped from and replaced all my career design jobs with a spiritual twist.
 The inspiration for building a website came from my intense 2003-2005 Christian Bible study as I was searching for mental healing.
 I found help and I’m sharing what I learned along with what I’m learning.

-So far, it’s been fun and challenging, kinda like cleaning up a mess in the yard during a storm.
+So far, it’s been fun and challenging, kinda like cleaning up a mess in the yard DURING a storm.
 But it’s getting easier.
 Efforts entered a major paradigm shift when I discovered how to build text hyperlinks.

 I’m working to a future audience (my kid’s kids, and so on).
 I find myself frequently editing this website.
 At some point, I’ll have to stop.